Administrative Services Division

 - Civil Processes;

-The Administrative Division is commanded by a Captain with three Administrative Lieutenants assisting.
+The Administrative Division is commanded by a Captain with three (3) Lieutenants, and two (2) Sergeants assisting.
+This division also employs a part-time sworn deputy that provides mandatory inter-departmental trainings.

 Captain Sam Green